Originate/scalypher/README.md

 ```

-Note that the `CypherExpressable` trait provides the helper methods `safeWrapString` and `wrapString` to inject
+Note that the `CypherExpressible` trait provides the helper methods `safeWrapString` and `wrapString` to inject
 string literals into your Cypher query (`safeWrapString` escapes quotes).

 ## Test